robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 PAPER FOR REFERENCE ON EXPLAINING THESE).

-We generated all networks Right now, we calculate mostly degree/neighborhood based metrics. \* Degree centrality \* Multidegree
+We generated all networks Right now, we calculate mostly degree/neighborhood based metrics.

+Reference for extending degree centrality to multilayer, neighbors, connective redundancy and relevance: Berlingerio 2011 “Foundations of multidimensional…”

+  - Degree centrality

+  - Multidegree

-\* Degree deviation: standard deviation of degree across layers
+  - Degree deviation: standard deviation of degree across layers

   - Neighbors/neighborhood (number of unique actors directly connected to each focal)